liutaihua/nbu/README.md

 Read the code, it's very short.

-## Install
+## Prerequisite

-The only requirement is to add nginx-lua-module: https://github.com/chaoslawful/lua-nginx-module
+The only requirement is to add nginx-lua-module: [lua-nginx-module](https://github.com/chaoslawful/lua-nginx-module)